magdarosa/markdown-cv/index.md

 - Worked and launched the first open bank solution in NZ, which integrates all the major banks: ANZ, Westpac, Kiwibank, BNZ and ASB.

-- Worked with a wide and diverse range of clients from huge financial institutions to disruptive and innovative startups, some of them include: Westpac, ASB, CommonWealth Bank of Australia, Mercury, GoodNature, Chnnl and Australian Government.
+- Worked closely with a wide and diverse range of clients from major financial institutions to innovative startups, some of them included Westpac, ASB, CommonWealth Bank of Australia, Mercury, GoodNature, Chnnl and Australian Government.

 - Develop and maintain backend applications using NodeJS, NestJS and PostgreSQL.